raul23/clustering-text/README.rst

 - Biology: 12
 - Chemistry: 12
-- Mathematics: 10
+- Mathematics: 11
 - Philosophy: 16
 - Physics: 20

 .. code-block::

-   Feature Extraction using TfidfVectorizer vectorization done in 0.530 s
+   vectorization done in 0.585 s
-   n_samples: 70, n_features: 5474
+   n_samples: 71, n_features: 5495
-   Sparsity: 0.166
+   Sparsity: 0.164

 - Ignored terms:

   - if they appear in more than 50% of the documents
   - if they are not present in at least 5 documents
-- Around 16.6% of the entries of the ``X_tfidf`` matrix are non-zero
+- Around 16.4% of the entries of the ``X_tfidf`` matrix are non-zero

 Script ``cluster_text_docs.py`` (part 2)
 ----------------------------------------